ChimeHQ/OperationPlus/README.md

 // ...
 public override func main() {
     // This will return true if your operation is cancelled, timed out,
     // or prematurely finished.
-ResultOperation subclass state will be
+ProducerOperation subclass state will be
     // handled correctly as well.
     if self.checkForCancellation() {
         return